Quickstart

 Compile the contract with the following command:

 Note: Hardhat may require you to manually install dependencies for @nomicfoundation/hardhat-toolbox.
-If you get an error about missing dependencies for that plugin, run the follwing command:
+If you get an error about missing dependencies for that plugin, run the following command:

 file: